DanielNChagas/IST_Dots/README.md

 # IST_Dots

-Implementation of the game Dots  ( https://en.wikipedia.org/wiki/Dots_(video_game) ) as intermediate project for programming course
+Implementation of the game Dots (https://en.wikipedia.org/wiki/Dots_(video_game)) as intermediate project for programming course.

+Grade: 20 (out of 20)